 Just make sure that your water feature is safe, especially if you have children who’ll be in the garden.

 Now here's a revolutionary idea: you can actually use your garden to, you know, grow stuff.

-It's satisfying work, fun for the whole family and can save you money in the long run.
-Growing your own vegetables is also relatively straightforward – and doesn't require a huge amount of space.
-In order to make it work, you need a sunny spot (vegetables require six to eight hours of direct sun a day), lots of water and rich soil.
+It's satisfying work, fun for the whole family and it can save you money in the long run.
+Growing your own vegetables is relatively straightforward and doesn't require a huge amount of space.
+In order to make it work, you’ll need a sunny spot, lots of water and rich soil.